Moving From California to Austin TX: Quick Answer

 Your Equity Goes Further Here

-You've built significant equity in California.
-Now, it's time to protect it.
-Moving to Austin isn't just a change of address; it's a strategic financial maneuver.
+You have built significant equity in California.
+Now it is time to protect it.
+Moving to Austin is not just a change of address.
+It is a strategic financial maneuver.
 With 0% State Income Tax and a luxury market that delivers 3x the square footage for the price, Austin is the ultimate landing spot for California capital.

 The California Reality